EmbeddedSystems-UniversitySiegen/eclab-task1/README.md

 ## Installing Packages

 - Install packages as per the requirements.txt file to run locally in your system.
-- To install modules or libraries for the tasks, use install_module.py file when running in the your team coding space https://eslab.es.eti.uni-siegen.de/codespace/eclab/ectask1.
+- Use the `install_module.py` module to install an external module (if required) in [lab codespace](https://eslab.es.eti.uni-siegen.de/codespace/eclab/ectask1).

 ```Python
 Example: